Set Current Location

 Smack bang in the middle of the bustling Boqueria market lies this small tapas bar.
 A favorite among the locals, El Quim de la Boqueria is known for its fabulous Catalonian breakfast offerings.
 Mouth-watering fare like Tortillas, Sautéed Squid (with garlic, olive oil and eggs), Lamb Strips (in dark beer) and lots more are available at reasonable prices.
 So grab one of the available seats and enjoy your drink with Chef Joaquin Márquez Durán's delicious offerings.

-If you came here when it opened in 1786, you could have eaten lunch for the equivalent of less than EUR0.01!
-Check out the walls, adorned with documents, photos and paintings that record its long and illustrious history and that immortalize the famous guests they've served over the years.
-As for the food, it is entirely homemade, traditional Catalan fare, like cannelloni, Spanish tortilla, meatballs with cuttlefish, duck with plums and fried cod in generous portions.
+Opened in 1786, check out the walls, adorned with documents, photos, and paintings that record its long and illustrious history and that immortalize the famous guests they've served over the years.
+As for the food, it is entirely homemade, traditional Catalan fare, like cannelloni, Spanish tortilla, meatballs with cuttlefish, duck with plums, and fried cod in generous portions.
 The restaurant fills up every day with regulars and curious tourists alike.

 Just down the street from the Condes de Barcelona Hotel is its famous restaurant, Lasarte.
 Reserve a table here and see why it is arguably the most sought-after eatery in town.
 Taste the delicacies that the chefs skilfully put together, usually consisting of Catalan specialties that the country is known for.
 The interesting list of deserts also needs a special mention.
 Located in the heart of the city, opposite the Gaudi Pedrera, this 18th-century structure is worth a visit, both for its food and ambience.